riegie/pyapns-2/README.md

 ## API

-The constructor of the implementation class opens an SSL connection to an APNs server.
-By  (notification or feedback).
-It has
+The constructor of the `connection` class opens an SSL connection to an APNs server (notification or feedback, depending on the specified port number).
+It has the following methods.

- `write_push_msg` uses the class method above and sends it to the server specified when the object was created.
+- `write_push_msg` uses the class method above and sends it to the server specified when the object was created.

-`read_feedback_msg` read information about a dead device from the Feedback service.
+- `read_feedback_msg` read information about a dead device from the Feedback service.
 It returns a hash with `:token` and `:dead_at` keys.

-`check_for_error` raises a PushError exception if it is able to read an error message from the connection used to send notifications.
+- `check_for_error` raises a PushError exception if it is able to read an error message from the connection used to send notifications.
 It is intended to be called in the loop that sends a series of notifications to the APNs service.

+The `error` class is based on the standard Python exception class.
+You (the application developer) don't create these.
+The `connection` class raises them if something goes wrong.

 The non-instance specfic stuff is the following: